maestromadman/hnsw_cagra/README.md

 # GPU-Accelerated Vector Search: HNSW vs cuVS Benchmark

-A structured benchmarking framework comparing CPU and GPU vector search algorithms across scale, dimensionality, query load, and the speed-accuracy tradeoff.
+A structured benchmarking framework comparing GPU vector search algorithms across scale, dimensionality, query load, and the speed-accuracy tradeoff.
-Built on **NVIDIA cuVS** (IVF-Flat, IVF-PQ, CAGRA) and **hnswlib** (HNSW), using real sentence-transformer embeddings on an **NVIDIA L4 GPU**.
+Built on **NVIDIA cuVS** (IVF-Flat, IVF-PQ, CAGRA) and (in one benchmark) **hnswlib** (HNSW), using real sentence-transformer embeddings on an **NVIDIA L4 GPU**.

 ---

 ## Motivation

-Vector search is the backbone of modern AI applications — RAG pipelines, semantic search, recommendation engines, and multimodal retrieval all depend on finding the nearest neighbours of an embedding vector across a large corpus quickly and accurately.
+Vector search is the backbone of modern AI applications such as RAG, semantic search, recommendation engines, and multimodal retrieval.
+They all depend on quickly and accurately finding nearest neighbours of an embedding vector across a large corpus.

 The dominant open-source CPU solution is **hnswlib** (HNSW algorithm), widely used in production today.
 NVIDIA's **cuVS** library offers GPU-accelerated alternatives